Do you have an adulterous heart?

 Overt Versus Covert Desires

 So this raises the question: Which heart desires should be pursued and which should be rejected.
 Oh, we’re good at denying the glaringly immoral desires.
 But what about those subtle, gray area, situational-ethics desires?
 You know, the wants (dare we call them obsessions?) that we chase without asking God for His input or soliciting feedback from trusted mentors or accountability partners.

 Jeremiah pierces the fog with several clues to help identify and avoid any wayward desires.
 As a prophet called by God to warn His people (the Israelites) away from idol worship, he begged them to repent.
 For years, several prophets warned them against forsaking God and pursuing their “hearts’” desires, which in this case were the idols of their pagan neighbors.

-Jeremiah outlined various indications of an adulterous heart (in bold text below).
+Jeremiah outlined various indications of an adulterous heart.
 In honestly considering them, we determine the tolerance for adultery in our hearts.

 “‘They will be exposed to the sun and the moon and all the stars of the heavens, which they have loved and served and which they have followed and consulted and worshiped.
 (Jeremiah 8:2, bold effect added for emphasis)

 Solomon warned us to “keep” or guard our hearts with all diligence (Proverbs 4:23).
 So, to safeguard our hearts against similar uncontrolled and immoral desires, let’s wisely dissect Jeremiah’s clues.
 Consider the following words from the verse above along with their meanings and thought provoking questions.

 - Loved: an affectionate desire; to be delighted.
 Is there someone or something I love more than God?
 Have I aligned my intense desires with God’s moral standard?
 Psalm 1:1-2 confirms a blessed man finds his delight in God’s Word.